 The longest continuous truss bridge in the United States.
 This 6.55 km long bridge was constructed in 1962-1966 across the Columbia River.
 The longest span is 376 m.

-A beautiful steel suspension bridge, constructed in 1931.
+This beautiful steel suspension bridge was constructed in 1931.
 The bridge towers have unusual Neo-Gothic forms.
 The bridge is 630 m long, the main span is 368 m long.

 This theatre was constructed in a mix of Art Deco and Neo-Gothic styles in 1926.
 After lengthy attempts to save the theater, it was restored in 2004.

 Historical truss bridge, constructed in 1910.
 It has a vertical lift that operates up to this day, rising a section of bridge from 15 m to 48 m above the river.
 This operation is repeated some 120 times per month.

 Dripping coastal forests of giant Douglas-firs, high desert groves of massive ponderosa pines, and lush mixed conifer forests surrounding jagged Cascade peaks–Oregon’s ancient forests are one of the region’s most precious treasures, providing not only vital habitat for fish and wildlife but also some of the most amazing hiking experiences in the state.
 Author Chandra LeGue of Oregon Wild wants you to know and love these incredible places and guides you to them with 91 awe-inspiring hikes that reveal the very soul of Oregon.